 Season 11 (2023; 20 episodes)

 Good news, everyone!
-Futurama re-re-returns as a 20-episode Hulu Original on Monday, July 24 (or late Sunday, July 23 evening for night owls), streaming new episodes for 10 weeks through September with the second half arriving later, possibly in 2024.
+Futurama re-re-returned as a 20-episode Hulu Original on Monday, July 24, 2023, streaming new episodes for 10 weeks through September with the second half arriving in 2024.
 The first new episode, “The Impossible Stream,” finds Fry on the edge of insanity as he tries to binge-watch every TV show ever made (if we can do it, you can do it, Fry).